Stages, types and grades

 There are different types of cervical cancer.
 The most common type is squamous cell cancer.
 Cancer cells are divided into 3 grades.

 Stage 1 means that the cancer is only in the neck of the womb (cervix).
 Surgery is the main treatment.
-Some people need chemoradiotherapy too.
+Very rarely, some people may need combined chemotherapy and radiotherapy (chemoradiotherapy).

 Stage 2 means the cancer has spread outside the cervix, into the surrounding tissues.
 The main treatments are a combination of chemotherapy and radiotherapy (chemoradiotherapy) and sometimes surgery.